ivyleavedtoadflax/research_data/silsoe/silsoe_coarse_root_agg/README.md

 The final part of the data were collected by Matthew Upson and Francois Clavagnier in 2011, and are described in Upson & Burgess (2013) and Upson (2014).

+Note that in 1996, sampling did not extend further than \num{4.8} m from the tree.

 ## Citation

 Cite as: